300Mbps Datarate, 5GHz Wireless Bridge. 15dBi Antenna, 29dBm, WPA/WPA2, POE/PS, 25ft. cat5e (2x), Pre-Configured - 1/4 mile - PAIR

 Please Note: A faster option is now available.
 Part# GNS-1163AC wireless bridge offers 500Mbps.

-Whats included in this point to point wireless bridge kit (complete link):
+What's included in this building to building wireless bridge kit (complete link):

 2x Outdoor Radio w/ Integrated 15dBi Patch Antenna

 2x Power over Ethernet Injector (PoE)

 2x 25ft. cat5e Ethernet Cable

 2x Pole Mount Hardware for 1-1.5" OD mast

 The site to site wireless Bridge antennas are pre-configured for "out of the box" installation and operation.
 External Signal LED's will assist with alignment and troubleshooting procedures.
 Maximum cat5e cable to be used on each end is 250ft.
 (Shielded cat5e is recommended).
 1 year warranty includes technical support.

 This complete building to building wireless bridge kit ships pre-configured for "out of the box" installation.
 No configuration is required.
 Web based management allows for adjustment of TX/RX power, Security type, signal strength/signal noise reading, and real time throughput estimates.
 POE, PS, and pole mount hardware is included in the kit.
 Any 1-1.5" diameter mast/pole, will allow you to mount the antennas.
 If you require additional mounting hardware for your 5GHz wireless bridge kit, please let us know.